 Every time, David Ogleton nails the dad joke.
 This father of six has his comic act down to a ten-second routine, and his clean dad jokes will make you laugh, and if you tell them to your kids, they’ll laugh too.

-Shannon Doherty is a mother of four who loves to share her favourite hacks, recipes, crafts, and DIY projects with her readers.
+Shannon Doherty is a mother of four who loves to share her favorite hacks, recipes, crafts, and DIY projects with her readers.
 Her kid-friendly event decor is incredibly instagrammable, and it makes holidays like Valentine’s Day and the Superbowl that much more enjoyable!
 Shannon has a $2 drink hack that is my new go-to if you love Starbucks but dislike the price.

 Evan Kyle Berger and Kevin Laferriere